nzigen/nzigen_lints/README.md

 ## Overview

-This package is a collection of lint rules for Flutter/Dart code designed to enhance code quality, maintainability, and adherence to best practices.
+This package is a collection of lint rules recommended by Nzigen Inc. for Flutter/Dart code designed to enhance code quality, maintainability, and adherence to best practices.
 These lint rules cover a broad spectrum of coding conventions, potential issues, and patterns that may impact the correctness and readability of your codebase.

 ## Usage

 ### 1. Installation

-in your terminal, run the following command:
+In your terminal, run the following command:
 ```shell
 dart pub add dev:nzigen_lints
 ```